-Don’t forget that if used coffee grounds are properly composted that compost can be used anywhere in the garden.
+Don’t forget that if used grounds from coffee are properly composted, that compost can be used anywhere in the garden.

 Properly composted coffee grounds should provide a boost to any vegetables you enjoy growing.

-It is true that used coffee grounds do contain chemical compounds that will inhibit growth, especially in seedlings and young plants.
+It is true that used coffee does contain chemical compounds that will inhibit growth, especially in seedlings and young plants.
 However, large quantities of grounds are necessary before this becomes a concern.

-If you decide to compost your coffee grounds before use in the garden remember that grounds are considered green organic material.
+If you decide to compost your old grounds before use in the garden remember that grounds are considered green organic material.

 They must be added to your compost heap with brown organic material.
 Use dried leaves and/or newspapers in a ratio of 1 to 4 respectively.

-So feeding roses coffee grounds is indeed a good thing – done correctly.
+So… are coffee grounds good for roses?
+Yes – fertilizing roses with coffee grounds is indeed a good thing – done correctly.

 When making homemade fertilizer, mix 1/2 a pound of used coffee grounds to 5 gallons of water.
 This mixture can be used twice a month on your rose bushes.